betterscientificsoftware/bssw.io/CuratedContent/WhatPerfPortabilityToolsAreCompatibleREVISE.md

 #### Publication date: July 20, 2019

-As applications begin to enable performance portability through the use of tools such a OpenMP and CUDA, they may encounter issues related to compability of tools used by different libraries they depend on.
-This document describes known incompatibilities between performance portability tools, as well as cases of successful interoperation between such tools.
+As applications begin to enable performance portability through the use of tools such a OpenMP and Compute Unified Device Architecture (CUDA), they may encounter issues related to compability of tools used by different libraries they depend on.
+This short document describes known incompatibilities between performance portability tools, as well as cases of successful interoperation between such tools.

 ### Threading Tools
 #### Thread Pool Incompatibilities

 OpenMP is a standard which describes an interface to a thread pool.
 Different compilers such as GNU and Intel have different implementations of thread pools.
 Other tools provide implementations of thread pools based on the `pthread` library, for example.

 Different implementations of thread pools are usually incompatible, because each implementation assumes it has ownership of all on-node hardware thread resources, and creates correspondingly many software threads.
 The software threads from different thread pool implementations then compete for the hardware thread resources.
 This contention may be somewhat manageable if, while one thread pool executes, the threads from all other thread pools are idle, but this is still a precarious situation.

 #### Same-Compiler OpenMP is Compatible

-What is compatible is for different software packages to all be compiled with the same compiler and all use OpenMP directives.
+What is compatible is that all different software packages be compiled with the same compiler and all of them use OpenMP directives.
 This allows them all to use the same thread pool implementation, and will share the hardware resources appropriately.
 In the case where one package executes at a time, the currently executing package will benefit